isa-sp/SR_semi-automated_screening/example/README.md

 #### (b) Prepare other dataset(s)
 In case other datasets are used, make sure they adhere to the following characteristics:
 - Data structure: the data should contain at least the columns 'title' (str), 'abstract' (str), and 'label_included' (int; 1 or 0).
-- Number of inclusions: the data should contain at least 10 inclusions and 10 exclusions (i.e., at least 10 1s and 10 0s in the 'label_included' column, since we use the default setting of 10 inclusions and 10 exclusions as the training data to initiate the ranking for semi-autoamted screening).
+- Number of inclusions: the data should contain at least 10 inclusions and 10 exclusions (i.e., at least 10 1s and 10 0s in the 'label_included' column, since we use the default setting of 10 inclusions and 10 exclusions as the training data to initiate the ranking for semi-automated screening).

 ### ✅ Step 3: Perform simulations of semi-automated screening
 Run the ```simulate_datasets.py``` script to conduct simulations of semi-automated screening using the [ASReview](https://github.com/asreview) tool (Van de Schoot *et al.*, 2021).